 Do You Need a College Degree To Become a Freelancer?

-Not too long ago, a study was carried out asking 1000 freelancers about their background.
+In fact, not too long ago, a study was carried out asking 1000 freelancers about their background.
 At least 40 percent stated that they had a university degree.
 Proving that freelancing does attract individuals with higher-education.

-A global research institute revealed that nearly 44 percent of freelancers are self-taught with roughly 14 percent learning-on-the-job.
+A reputable global research institute revealed that nearly 44 percent of freelancers are self-taught with roughly 14 percent learning-on-the-job.
 So to answer the question: do you need a college degree to become a freelancer?
 The answer is emphatically no.

 I came across an excellent YouTube video about why the concept of "everyone has to go to college" is changing.
 Much of it has to do with technology and of course, finances.